lockss/lockss-rtd-manual/docs/configuring.rst

 2. If you answered :kbd:`Y`, you will be asked an additional configuration question:

-   | :guilabel:`Using LOCKSS OpenWayback Service requires the LOCKSS Repository Service to permit insecure read request.`
-   | :guilabel:`Okay to turn off authentication for read-only requests for LOCKSS Repository Service?`
+   :guilabel:`Okay to turn off authentication for read-only requests for LOCKSS Repository Service?`

    OpenWayback currently does not supply user credentials when reading content from the LOCKSS repository, so the repository must be configured to respond to unauthenticated read requests.
 Enter :kbd:`Y` to accept this, otherwise you will see the warning: